 Most street food vendors are happy to brew up a vegetarian/vegan version of noodle soup if you ask them to.
 A word of caution: even some vegetarian dishes contain fish sauce, do specify if you aren’t okay with that.
 A detailed blog on being a vegetarian in Thailand will be up on the blog real soon!

 Diving in Thailand

 Is this your first time visiting Thailand?
 You got to go diving!
-Thailand, in its real sense, is a scuba diving hub in south-east Asia!
+Thailand, in its real sense, is a scuba diving hub in southeast Asia!
 For starters, it is cheap!
-You can do an Open Water Course in Koh Tao in just about USD 100!
+You can do an Open Water Course in Koh Tao for just about USD 100!
 Though I ended up diving in Koh Phi Phi with the Adventure Club Phi Phi, paid the same money for three fun dives.
-The visibility of water was a good 20 meters, I ended up swimming with four reef sharks and a turtle along with a bunch of other beautiful marine life.
+The visibility of the water was a good 20 meters, I ended up swimming with four reef sharks and a turtle along with a bunch of other beautiful marine life.

 Useful application when travelling to Thailand